spotlightpa/poor-richard/content/lehighvalley/_index.md

 [[blocks.entries]]
 image = "2024/06/01k7-kgbr-ebbd-kr3a.webp"
-hed = "Spotlight PA Lehigh Valley Survey" body = "Tell us about your news habits and information needs, and you'll be entered to win a $50 Visa gift card.
+hed = "Take the Spotlight PA Lehigh Valley Survey" body = "Tell us about your news habits and information needs, and you'll be entered to win a $50 Visa gift card.
 The survey will take 5 minutes." actionText = "Take the Survey →" actionUrl = "https://www.surveymonkey.com/r/9XY6B9R"